-Mounding of rose bushes for winter is a something all rose loving gardeners in cold climates need to be familiar with.
+Mounding of rose bushes for winter is something all rose-loving gardeners in cold climates need to be familiar with.
 It will help protect your lovely roses from the winter cold and will result in a bigger and healthier rose the next growing season.

 What is Mounding Roses?

 Mounding roses is the building up of soil or mulch around the base of a rose bush and up onto the canes to a height of 6 to 8 inches (15-20.5 cm.).
 These mounds of soil or mulch help to keep the rose bush cold once they have gone through some freezing cold days and nights that have caused them to go dormant.
 I like to think of it as a time when the rose bushes are taking their long winter nap to rest up for a glorious spring.

 I use two different types of mounding in my rose beds.

 Mounding by Mulching Roses for Winter

 In the rose beds where I use my pebble/gravel mulch, I simply use a small, hard-toothed rake to push the gravel mulch up and around each rose bush to form the protective mounds.
 These pebble mounds stay in place well all winter long.
 When spring comes, I rake the mulch back out away from the rose bushes to make a nice even mulch layer throughout the beds once again.

 Mounding Rose with Soil for Winter

 The rose beds where the roses have shredded cedar mulch around them take a bit more work to mound them.
 In those areas, the shredded mulch is pulled back away from the rose bushes enough to expose at least a 12-inch (30.5 cm.) diameter circle around the base of the rose bush.
 Using either a bagged garden soil, without any fertilizer added to it, or some soil directly from the same garden, I form mounds around each rose bush.
 The soil mounds are the full 12-inch (30.5 cm.) diameter at the base and taper down as the mound goes up onto the canes of the rose bush.